myarnwas/Library-Management-System/README.md

 # Library Management System (LMS)

 A **Python-based Library Management System** built using **Object-Oriented Programming (OOP)**.
-This system helps users manage library items like books, magazines, and DVDs, while providing essential functionalities such as item reservation, availability tracking, and user management.
+This system helps users manage library items like books, magazines, and DVDs, providing essential functionalities such as item reservation, availability tracking, and user management.

 It is designed to be simple, easy to use, and suitable for learning purposes or small library setups.